cloudnative-pg/cloudnative-pg/docs/src/replication.md

 until their WAL records are replicated to at least a certain number of standbys.
 To use this method, set `method` to `any`.

-#### Migrating from the Deprecated Synchronous Replication Implementation
+#### Migrating from Deprecated Synchronous Replication Implementation

-This section provides instructions on migrating your existing quorum-based synchronous replication, defined using the deprecated form, to the new and more robust capability in CloudNativePG.
+This section outlines how to migrate from the deprecated quorum-based synchronous replication format to the newer, more robust implementation in CloudNativePG.

-Suppose you have the following manifest:
+Given the following manifest:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1